Expanding Your Window of Tolerance

 If your life circumstances are continually stressful, or if you have habitual toxic thoughts about yourself and the world, you could be living outside your window of tolerance for extended periods of time.
 You might be chronically living in a fight/flight state, for example.

-To expand your window of tolerance, it is important to notice the physical sensations that your body expresses just before you exit your window of tolerance.
+To expand your window of tolerance, it is important to notice the physical sensations your body experiences just before you exit it.
 For example, you may notice a tightness in your chest.
 You might also recognize that you cannot take a deep breath.

 If you ignore the body sensations that indicate you are leaving your window of tolerance, your brain and body will start to feel anxious.
 And, because your brain likes to assign reasons for emotional distress, you will easily find something in your life to attach your anxiety to.

 As you continue to stress and worry, this creates an anxiety loop, which shrinks your window of tolerance.
 Understandably, it is optimal to expand your window of tolerance instead.
-This means that anytime your nervous system feels agitated you will need to stop, self-soothe and self-care until you are able to take a deep breath - so that you can practically function in your life in a regulated way.
+This means that anytime your nervous system feels agitated, you will need to stop, self-soothe and self-care until you can take a deep breath - so that you can practically function in your life in a regulated way.

 With love,